4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 4.5.2.9.
 Results

-Once the remote job finishes, the results can be reloaded by clicking Retrieve Data option in Fig. 4.5.2.8.2.
-Then, the results will be displayed in RES tab.
+Once the remote job finishes, the results can be reloaded by clicking the Retrieve Data option in Fig. 4.5.2.8.2.
+Then, the results will be displayed in the RES tab.
 For the Standard EDP chosen the responses monitored are displayed for each floor and direction.
 For example, the naming of the EDPs with:

 • 1-PFA-0-1: represents peak floor acceleration at the ground floor for component 1 (x-dir)